thiennp/frontend-mastery-hub/levels/85/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of infrastructure as code.
+Build a comprehensive project that demonstrates mastery of server configuration.

 ## Assessment
 Complete the assessment and quiz to earn your Level 85 badge.